-The AI data mining includes marketing and client behaviour, and analyzes designs that will sell, enabling the production to focus on those designs and savings.
+The AI data mining includes marketing and client behavior, and analyzes designs that will sell, enabling the production to focus on those designs and savings.

-Madu says that those savings enable the company to sell their products at two-thirds of the price.
+Madu says that those savings enable the company to sell its products at two-thirds of the price.
 Sale Stock actually has more data miners than fashion designers.

 “We are actually an AI company; we just happen to sell clothes,” Madu said.